sujaygreat/IST_ComputerScience/IST/IST 210- Databases/Flix2You Project/Flix2You Problem.md

-Problem Instructions
+#Problem Instructions

 Flix2You is looking for a company to help them design a solution that meets the requirements they have set forth.
 As a team and aided by course materials, course content, and quality external resources, you need to create a proposal to meet the requirements of Flix2You.
 Keep in mind; your organization is not the only one being solicited for this contract.

 Good luck to each of the teams.
 May your solution be the winning one!

-Problem Introduction
+##Problem Introduction
 Flix2You wants to expand its current operations.
 The goal of Flix2You is to make better use of their current data which would then allow them to apply analytics to better understand how they formulate a new strategy for their business.
 "We have collected data in our system for almost 9 years.
-So we know we are data ërichí but as they also sayÖ.íinformation poorí, says Steve LaSalle, a corporate vice-president.
+So we know we are data ‚Äòrich‚Äô but as they also say‚Ä¶.‚Äôinformation poor‚Äô, says Steve LaSalle, a corporate vice-president.
 Flix2You wants to be the most comprehensive video rental portal in the country.

 The purpose of this problem is for your team to create a solution that meets the needs of Flix2You, a movie rental company.
 Flix2You already has a website but is wants to better understand who their customers are and how they can increase revenue.
 Flix2You is searching for an organization that will help them create a solution to manage the data and database that drives the Flix2You site and their corporation.